 Upon graduation from law school Justice Stuart worked as an Assistant Attorney General for the State of Alabama under former Attorney General Charles Graddick.
 She also served as Executive Assistant to the Commissioner and Special Assistant Attorney General for the State Department of Corrections.
 Upon moving to Baldwin County, she became an Assistant District Attorney for Baldwin County on the staff of District Attorney David Whetstone.

 In 1988, she was elected District Judge, and was re-elected in 1994.
+In addition to her District Civil and Criminal caseloads, she served as the Juvenile Court Judge for Baldwin County.
 Governor Fob James appointed Justice Stuart to the Circuit bench in January 1997.
 She was elected, without opposition, to a six year term in 1998.
+As a Circuit Court Judge she handled Civil and Criminal cases.
+She served as a specially appointed Family Court Judge for the majority of the 12 years on the trial court bench.

 Justice Stuart was invited and served as a Faculty Advisor at the National Judicial College in Reno, Nevada.
 She is a past president of the Alabama Council of Juvenile and Family Court Judges.
 She has served as a national speaker for the National Council of Juvenile and Family Court Judges, training judges and other professionals on the handling of child abuse and neglect cases.
 She served as President of the Blue Ridge Institute for Juvenile and Family Court Judges in 2002.

 Justice Stuart and her husband, George, have two sons, Tucker and Shepard, and a daughter, Kelly.
-She is a member and past president of several civic organizations: the Heritage Junior Women's Club, the Bay Minette Kiwanis Club; and the Jubilee Woman's Club.
+They are grandparents of two grandchildren, Sophie and Thomas.
+Justice Stuart is a member and past president of several civic organizations: the Heritage Junior Women's Club, the Bay Minette Kiwanis Club; and the Jubilee Woman's Club.
 She serves on the Board of Directors of the Alabama Federation of Women's Clubs.
-Lyn and George are members of the First United Methodist Church of Bay Minette, where Lyn has served as a member of the Administrative Board and the Board of Trustees, and teaches a young adult Sunday School class.
+Lyn and George are members of the First United Methodist Church of Bay Minette, where Lyn serves as a member of the Church Council, sings in the choir, and teaches an adult Sunday School class.